AxisCommunications/acap-documentation/docs/acap-sdk-version-3/develop-applications/vapix-access-for-acap-applications.md

 >
 > - In AXIS OS 11.6, a first beta version of VAPIX access was provided.
 > - In AXIS OS 11.8, the following updates were made:
->   - The D-Bus object path changed from `/com/axis/HTTPConf1/Auth1` to `/com/axis/HTTPConf1/VAPIXServiceAccounts1`.
+>   - The D-Bus object path changed from `/com/axis/HTTPConf1/Auth` to `/com/axis/HTTPConf1/VAPIXServiceAccounts1`.
 >   - The D-Bus interface changed from `com.axis.HTTPConf1.Auth1` to `com.axis.HTTPConf1.VAPIXServiceAccounts1`.
 >   - The method name changed from `GetVapixServiceAccountCredentials` to `GetCredentials`.
+>   - The return format of the credentials changed.
+>     - from `('id:a0-testuser, pass:MH757eGZdsyBuAbhAQ3j2ZtRNg9xchEg',)`
+>     - to   `('a0-testuser:MH757eGZdsyBuAbhAQ3j2ZtRNg9xchEg',)`
 > - In AXIS OS 11.9 the VAPIX access feature reached General Availability.
 > - Starting from AXIS OS 11.11, an ACAP application user can get SSH access by
 >   enabling [Developer Mode](../../get-started/set-up-developer-environment/set-up-device-advanced.md#developer-mode).